-LaTanya Spann serves as Property Manager with Gilmore Associates working with residential and commercial properties in the Old Bank District of Downtown Los Angeles.
-Ms. Spann previously worked in brand strategy management for McCann Erickson, and brings experience in producing events in Los Angeles, Canada, the Dominican Republic and at the Cannes Film Festival.
+LaTanya Spann as Property Manager with Gilmore Associates worked with residential and commercial properties in the Old Bank District of Downtown Los Angeles.
+Ms. Spann has also previously worked in brand strategy management for McCann Erickson, and brings experience in producing events in Los Angeles, Canada, the Dominican Republic and at the Cannes Film Festival.
 As a property manager, Ms. Spann is involved in creating and maintaining vibrant urban communities, and she regularly works closely with all key constituents involved in Downtown Los Angeles.

 Bonnie Tseng is a long time supporter of the Downtown Los Angeles art scene and has worked with non-profits for many years in the area of Community Development, CRA, corporate community outreach and corporate charitable contributions.
 Bonnie volunteers her time on several boards and committees, specializing in fundraising events and group volunteering.
 She attended her first Downtown Art Walk in 2004 and has been in love with the downtown arts scene ever since.

 Diego Cardoso has a 20-year experience in land use planning, housing/redevelopment and transportation planning.
 Diego’s professional career includes work with Non-profit housing agency, the City of Los Angeles City Council and the MTA.
 Diego is an experienced urban photographer and painter.
 Most recently, one of his photographs was selected for a permanent exhibit at the Smithsonian Museum of National History in Washington DC.
 He also has a Gallery/Studio in Downtown Los Angeles.
 His work can be viewed at: www.cardosoart.com.